All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Building an Emotional Toolkit Beyond Food

 Once you identify your triggers, you need alternative tools for each one.
-One-size-fits-all advice like "go for a walk" does not work because different emotions require different responses.
+One-size-fits-all advice like "go for a walk" doesn't work because different emotions require different responses.

 For Stress

 Try box breathing (inhale 4 counts, hold 4, exhale 4, hold 4), progressive muscle relaxation, or a five-minute journaling session.
 Physical activity works well here too, but it needs to be immediately accessible.
-A planned gym session three hours from now will not help a stress craving right now.
+A planned gym session three hours from now won't help a stress craving right now.

 For Boredom